JPAKhalife/SYSC3110Project/README.md

 The following is a breakdown of the details of future deliverables- outlining how the current implementation of the game will be expanded.

-The bonus Deliverable 5 will include a new feature to enhance the user experience. *INSERT BONUS FEATURE DESCRIPTION ONCE SELECTED*
+The bonus Deliverable 5 will include a timer feature to enhance the user experience.
+Each user will have 30 seconds to perform their turn.
+Once the timer reaches 0, the game will automatically move on to the next player's turn.
+This timer feature is optional.
+By default, the game will not include the turn timer and can be enabled by selecting the timer item in the 'Game Options' menu bar.

 Overall, this deliverable aims to provide a user-friendly and complete Scrabble experience to the users.